People's Publishing House (India): History

-PC Joshi, the then General Secretary of CPI had started publication of its English Mouthpiece "People's War" and its Hindi edition "Lok Yuddh (लोक युद्ध)" on 2 October 1942, that was published from CPI Headquarters at "Raj Bhuvan" and printed from "New Age Printing Press" on "Khetwadi Road".
-After the end of Second World War, B.T.
-Ranadive had decided to change the name of "People's War" to "People's Age".
-In its formative years PPH only published Marxist Classics, Literature belonging to Second World War, and one or two story books by Soviet Writers.
-The first book probably came out of the press in November 1942, and it was Gangadhar Adhikari's "From Peace Front to People's War".
-The First Edition that was published in November 1942 was in "Booklet Form".
-The Second Edition published in June 1944 was an enlarged one.
-Adhikari was the former General Secretary of CPI, who served on this position between 1933 and 1935.
-In 1942, PPH also published a 46 pages booklet by "Sharaf Athar Ali" titled "Against Hitler – The Voice of Free Germany".
-Mikhail Sholokhov's story "Hate","Elena Kononenko's" story "Tanya" and Nikolai Tikhonov's "Tales of Leningrad" were published by PPH in 1943, as separate booklets.
+PC Joshi, then General Secretary of CPI, had started publication of its English mouthpiece People's War and its Hindi edition Lok Yuddh (लोक युद्ध) on 2 October 1942, that was published from CPI Headquarters at Raj Bhuvan and printed from New Age Printing Press on Khetwadi Road.
+After the end of the Second World War, B.T.
+Ranadive had decided to change the name of People's War to People's Age.
+In its formative years, PPH only published Marxist classics; literature belonging to the Second World War; and one or two story books by Soviet writers.
+The first book came out of the press in November 1942 and it was Gangadhar Adhikari's From Peace Front to People's War.
+The first edition that was published in November 1942 was in booklet form.
+The second edition, published in June 1944, was an enlarged one.
+Adhikari was the former General Secretary of CPI, who served this position between 1933 and 1935.
+In 1942, PPH also published a 46-page booklet by Sharaf Athar Ali titled Against Hitler – The Voice of Free Germany.
+PPH also published, in 1943, Mikhail Sholokhov's story Hate; Elena Kononenko's story Tanya; and Nikolai Tikhonov's Tales of Leningrad as separate booklets.
 Tanya was also translated into Gujrati and Urdu.
 Its Urdu translation was done by Ali Sardar Jafri.
-In 1943, PPH also reprinted "The Army of the Soviet Union" by "Prof. I Minz".
-This book was originally published a year before in 1942 from Moscow.
+In 1943, PPH also reprinted The Army of the Soviet Union by Prof. I Minz.
+This book was originally published a year before, in 1942, in Moscow.

-In April 1943, PPH published a pamphlet titled "Kisans on the March - For Food and Freedom" edited by the eminent communist leader E. M. S. Namboodiripad who later became the first chief minister of Kerala.
+In April 1943, PPH published a pamphlet titled Kisans on the March - For Food and Freedom, edited by the communist leader E. M. S. Namboodiripad who later became the first chief minister of Kerala.